A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals

 This article is organized as follows.
 In Section \ref{sec:MSCG}, we introduce the wave propagation problem and present the MSCG method.
 In Section \ref{sec:sMSCG}, we extend our approach to stochastic simulation and robust design problems.
 In Section \ref{sec:Res}, we present numerical results to demonstrate the performance of the proposed method.
-Finally, we conclude in Section \ref{sec:conclusions} by discussing some directions for future research.
+Finally, we summarize the main conclusions of this article in Section \ref{sec:conclusions}.